RenzoBenemerito/RenzoBenemerito-github.io/_posts/2020-01-26-Twice-Face-Recognition.md

 ---

  One busy day after school back in 2018, I was playing games on my computer while searching for music to play in the background on Youtube.
 Kpop was big on my school back then, so I gave it a try.
 From then on, I was hooked and became a fan.
-Twice was famous among my peers so I gave them a try as my first group to "stan."
+Twice was famous among my peers so I chose them as my first group to "stan."
 Watching one of their performances on Youtube, I encountered a problem that I'm sure many of those who are new to Kpop are very familiar with, they all look the same.

 ### Premise